thesimranjeet/data-structures-and-algorithms/README.md

-#### This reprository has Java Code file Implementing Various Data Structures and Algorithms in a simplified approach.
+#### This repository includes Java code files having implementations of various Data Structures and Algorithms in a simplified approach.